johngardner87/wqpVisualizationTools/README.md

         - Run script to split the dataset
         - Run `server.R`
         -
--

-## What to do if you want to switch out the datasets
+## What to do if you want to switch to datasets of your choice?
 how to harmonize the data and switch the column names

-## What to do to add functionality

-## What to do to add water quality parameters
+### What to do to add water quality parameters

+---
-## Adding plots and graphs of your own design
+## What to do to add plots and graphs of your own design in the visualization process?
+Add tabs?

 ---
 ## Contact information for the programmer